Here’s How Every State in America Got Its Name

 Felix Mizioznikov/Shutterstock

-Iowa takes its name from the tribe of Native Americans who lived in the area (the Ayuxwa, or the English spelling: Ioways).
-The name is believed to mean, “one who puts to sleep.”
-Iowa‘s first recorded use was by Lieutenant Albert M. Lea, who had ventured across it on a mission in 1835 (when it was still part of the Wisconsin Territory) and later wrote about it in a book he published in 1836.
+Iowa takes its name from the tribe of Indigenous people who lived in the area: the Ayuxwa (pronounced “Ah-hee-oo-ba”).
+They lived in the valley of the state’s main river, which they named for their tribe.
+The name was later applied to the state.
+While the French spelled it “Ayoua,” the English spelling is “Ioway.”
+The name is believed to mean “sleepy ones” or “drowsy ones.”
+Iowa’s first recorded use was by Lieutenant Albert M. Lea, who ventured across it on a mission in 1835 (when it was still part of the Wisconsin Territory) and later wrote about it in a book he published in 1836.

 16 / 50

-Kansas takes its name from the Kansa tribe that lived in the area; the name loosely translates to “people of the South Wind.”
-The first recorded use of the name was by French explorers, who first explored the land in 1812.
-One explorer wrote the name Kansas on a map and after that, it just stuck.
-Think you know your geography?
-Test your memory with this geography quiz.
+Kansas takes its name from the Kansa tribe that lived in the area.
+The name loosely translates to “people of the South Wind.”
+French explorers, who arrived in 1812, are credited with writing down the name of the Kansas Indigenous people for the first time, and they named a river after them.
+One of the explorers wrote the name Kansas on a map, and after that, it just stuck.

 17 / 50